 Best Character: Surprisingly, not Garnet!
 It’s actually Steven.
 Again, who’d have thunk that this kid would be freaking out about his own role in the Crystal Gem dynamic 39 episodes ago?
 It’s sorta like going back in time to April 2015 and telling the Democrats that a TV star would create the party’s worst crisis since 1984.

 Memorable Quote: “It has not been easy for me.
 I started out in Brooklyn.
 My father gave me a small loan of $1M.” – President-Elect Donald Trump, on The Today Show about a year and change ago.
-This is the guy who 59 million people believed represented their ideals and would have the most experience to change their lives.
+This is the guy who 59 million people believed represented their ideas and would have the most experience to change their lives.
 When you lose to this guy, you need to stare at a wall for a while and rethink everything.

 Oh, right, you want something from the episode.
 (Just wanted to get some of the pent-up political snark out of the way.)